PavanRangani/docs/docs/prd/incentive-stock/grant.md

 #### Grant Date

-Date on which this grant is added.
+Date on which this grant is awarded.
 Its a mandatory field.

 #### Shares Granted or Percent Granted

-`Shares Granted` is applicable for `NQSO`, `ISO`, `RSA`, `RSU` types.
-Amount enter field.
+`Shares Granted` is applicable for `NQSO`, `ISO`, `RSA`, `RSU` types. `Percent Granted` is applicable only for `Carried Interest` type.

+`Shares Granted` is number input field.
 Its mandatory field.
 Decimal is not allowed.
-Default value is set to `$0`.
+Its default value is  `0`.

-`Percent Granted` is applicable only for `Carried Interest` type.
-Percentage input field.
+`Percent Granted` is Percentage input field.
 Decimal is allowed.
-Default value is set `0.00%`.
+Its default value is  `0.00%`.

 #### Exercise Price

-Amount enter field.
+Applicable only for `NQSO`& `ISO` types.
+Its the fixed price at which stock will be issued when it will be exercised.

+Its amount input field.
 Its mandatory field.
-Decimal allowed.
+Decimal is allowed.
 Default value is set to `$0.00`.

-Applicable only for `NQSO`& `ISO` types.

 #### Expiration Date

-Date on which this grant is expired.

-Its always grater than `Grant Date` .
 Applicable only for `NQSO`& `ISO` types.

+Date on which this grant will expire.
+Its should be greater than `Grant Date` .

 #### Vest at Death

+Applicable only for `NQSO`, `ISO` & `RSU` types.

-`Vest at death` can be  `Yes`, `No` & `Unknown`.
+Its possible value can be `Yes`, `No` or `Unknown`.
 Default value is set to `Unknown`.

-Applicable only for `NQSO`, `ISO` & `RSU` types.

 #### Shares Purchased on Grant

-Number of shares purchased when this Grant is added.
+Number of shares purchased when this Grant is awarded.

 Applicable only for `RSA` type.

 #### Price per Share

-Amount of Price per Share.
-Decimal is not allowed.
+Price of the Share when shares are purchased at the time Grant is awarded.

+Its amount input field.
+Its mandatory field.
+Decimal is allowed.
+Default value is set to `$0.00`.

 Applicable only for `RSA` type.

 #### Total Purchase Price

-Calculated field.
-Its disable field. `Total Purchase Price` = `Shares Purchased on Grant` * `Price per Share`.
+Its Calculated field.  `Total Purchase Price` = `Shares Purchased on Grant` * `Price per Share`.

 Applicable only for `RSA` type.